Skip to main content

 This scholarship will be awarded once a minimum principal balance has been reached.

-Equitable Advisors Award
+Equitable Advisors Scholarship

-2024/2025 Recipient: Douglas Meehl
+2024-2025 Recipient: Douglas Meehl

 Principal's Award

-2024/2025 Recipients: Jenevieve Foster, Chloe Nagle
+2024-2025 Recipients: Jenevieve Foster, Chloe Nagle

 • Educational Improvement Tax Credit (EITC) Program